church group camp

 Chaperones

 One adult chaperone is required for every eight campers of the same gender.
 At least one chaperone over the age of 21 is requested for each gender of campers in your group.
-All chaperones must be 18 by June 1, 2024.
+All chaperones must be 18 by June 1, 2026.
 Chaperones must complete a background check.
 Background checks can be run by your organization or ours.
+Chaperones may bring their own children under 8 with the understanding that not all camp programming is developmentally appropriate for their children’s participation.

 lodging